 Guy Fleming Nature Trail

-Once near the top of the hill, the Guy Flemming trail is the first trail that you will come upon.
-Out of all of the paths to choose from at the Torrey Pines State Natural Reserve,the Guy Fleming Trail is the easiest.
+Once near the top of the hill, the Guy Flemming trail is the first trail you will come upon.
+The Guy Fleming Trail is the easiest of all paths to choose from at the Torrey Pines State Natural Reserve.

-Just in under .7miles, this trail loops back and has many Torrey Pines as well as many gorgeous spots to soak in the magnificent view.
+Just under .7miles, this trail loops back and has many Torrey Pines and gorgeous spots to soak in the magnificent view.

 Parry Grove Nature Trail

-Here we have another relatively short .5 mile loop trail.
-Devastated by the drought and an infestation of the Bark Beetle, this grove has been slowly making its way back to recovery.
+Here we have another relatively short .5-mile loop trail.
+Devastated by the drought and an infestation of the Bark Beetle, this grove has been slowly returning to recovery.

 Torrey Pines State Natural Reserve Visitor Center